Jingxiang rebellion: Rebellion of 1476 and aftermath

-In the summer of 1476, as people began to return to the region, riots erupted once again.
-In response, the government sent Yuan Jie, a censor, to investigate the social and economic conditions.
+In the summer of 1476, as people began to return to Jingxiang, riots erupted once again.
+The government sent censor Yuan Jie to investigate the social and economic conditions.
 This sparked a lively discussion in the capital about potential solutions to the problem.
-The government favored social and organizational measures, based on the belief that a good government would bring peace to the country and its people, as per the Confucian thesis.
-Yuan Jie was tasked with implementing these measures, and he made the decision to recognize the right of immigrants to the land they cultivated.
-He then organized the registration of both land and people, successfully registering over 113,000 families and 438,000 individuals.
-Additionally, he proposed the establishment of several new counties, and by the end of 1476, the new prefecture of Yunyang had been created.
-A defense military command was also established in the seat of the new prefecture, with jurisdiction over neighboring districts in neighboring provinces.
-This command was headed by a grand coordinator (xunfu).
-Within a year, Yuan Jie was able to stabilize the situation and bring calm to the region through effective governance.
+Considering Confucian principles, the government favored social and organizational measures as a way to bring peace to the country and its people.
+Yuan Jie was tasked with implementing these measures, and he made the decision to recognize immigrants' right to the land they cultivated.
+He organized land and population registration, successfully registering over 113,000 families and 438,000 individuals.
+Yuan also proposed the establishment of several new counties, leading to the creation of the new prefecture of Yunyang later that year.
+A defense military command was established in the seat of the new prefecture, with jurisdiction over neighboring districts in neighboring provinces.
+A grand coordinator oversaw the command.
+Within a year, Yuan was able to stabilize the situation in Jingxiang.